 A dexamethasone suppression test is primarily used to help diagnose Cushing’s syndrome.
 Cushing’s syndrome indicates that you have an abnormally high level of cortisol.
 Cortisol is a steroid hormone produced by the body during high levels of stress.

-A dexamethasone suppression test basically does two things: First, it measures the amount of dexamethasone being produced in your body.
-Dexamethasone is a corticosteroid similar to one produced naturally by your adrenal glands.
-It affects the levels of cortisol in your blood and is prescribed to replace the natural chemical if your body is not producing enough of it.
-It may also be prescribed as an anti-inflammatory agent used to treat arthritis and blood, kidney, and eye disorders.
+A dexamethasone suppression test measures how your cortisol levels are affected by taking dexamethasone.
+Dexamethasone is a manmade corticosteroid similar to one produced naturally by your adrenal glands.
+It’s prescribed to replace the natural chemical if your body isn’t producing enough of it.
+It may also be prescribed as an anti-inflammatory agent that’s used to treat arthritis and various blood, kidney, and eye disorders.

-Your adrenal glands are located above your kidneys.
-They produce steroid hormones such as androgens, as well as cortisol, epinephrine, and norepinephrine.
+Your adrenal glands are located on top of your kidneys.
+In addition to producing cortisol, they produce steroid hormones such as:

-If you are currently taking the corticosteroid medicine dexamethasone, your doctor may recommend a dexamethasone suppression test to determine how it is affecting the levels of cortisol in your blood.
+If you’re currently taking the corticosteroid medicine dexamethasone, your doctor may recommend a dexamethasone suppression test to determine how it’s affecting cortisol levels in your blood.

-Dexamethasone is prescribed to relieve inflammation related to arthritis, severe allergies, and other conditions.
+Dexamethasone relieves inflammation related to arthritis and severe allergies, among other conditions.
 When you take dexamethasone, which is very similar to cortisol, it should decrease the amount of ACTH released into your blood.
-However, if your cortisol level is high after taking a dose of dexamethasone, this indicates an abnormal condition.
+If your cortisol level is high after taking a dose of dexamethasone, this is a sign of an abnormal condition.

-Before the test, your doctor may tell you to stop taking certain prescription medications that may affect the test.
+Before the test, your doctor will tell you to stop taking certain prescription medications that may affect the results.
 These include:

 Low-Dose Overnight Test

-- Your doctor will give you 1 mg of dexamethasone at 11 p.m.
+- Your doctor will give you 1 milligram of dexamethasone at 11 p.m.

-- He or she will draw a blood sample at 8 a.m. the following morning to test your cortisol levels.
+- They’ll draw a blood sample at 8 a.m. the following morning to test your cortisol levels.

 Standard Low-Dose Test

-- You will collect urine samples over three days and store them in 24-hour collection bottles.
+- You’ll collect urine samples over three days and store them in 24-hour collection bottles.

-- On the second day, your doctor will give you 0.5 mg of oral dexamethasone every six hours for 48 hours.
+- On the second day, your doctor will give you 0.5 milligrams of oral dexamethasone every six hours for 48 hours.